+Officer Role Management Proposed Delegation

+Level

-Officer Role Management Level Proposed Delegation Signing contract do Signing contract documents Monitoring Officer (a) Signing of contracts under seal of any value. (b) Signing of contracts valued in excess of £500,000. (c) Signing of inter authority, collaboration, partnering and framework agreements. (d) Approval to terminate contracts early with a value in excess of £500,000. (e) Approval to extend contracts where the original contract value exceeds £500,000 and within the original terms and advertised scope of the contract. (f) Authorisation and signing of letters of intent committing the Council to expenditure in excess of £500,000.
+Signing contract do cuments

+Monitoring Officer (a) Signing of contracts under seal of any value. (b) Signing of contracts valued in excess of £500,000. (c) Signing of inter authority, collaboration, partnering and framework agreements. (d) Approval to terminate contracts early with a value in excess of £500,000. (e) Approval to extend contracts where the original contract value exceeds £500,000 and within the original terms and advertised scope of the contract. (f) Authorisation and signing of letters of intent committing the Council to expenditure in excess of £500,000.

 Chief Executive, and other 0 (a) Signing of contracts (not under seal) up to but not exceeding

-Chief Officers CEOO OOO and signing of particular for consent and all-1 Chief Officers Managers reporting direct to 1 £500,000 and signing of contracts for urgent special educational needs or urgent social care. (b) Approval to terminate contracts early with a value not exceeding £500,000. (c) Approval to extend contracts where the original contract value does not exceed £500,000 and within the original terms and advertised scope of the contract. (d) Authorisation and signing of letters of intent committing the Council to expenditure not in excess of £500,000. (a) Signing of contracts (not under seal) up to but not exceeding Level 0 £500,000 and signing of contracts for urgent special educational needs or urgent social care. (b) Approval to terminate contracts early with a value not exceeding £500,000. (c) Approval to extend contracts where the original contract value does not exceed £500,000 and within the original terms and advertised scope of the contract. (d) Authorisation and signing of letters of intent committing the Council to expenditure not in excess of £500,000.
-Expenditure • Section151 Officer Authorisation of expenditure over £500,000 in conjunction only with the exercise of the Chief Executive's delegated authority in cases of urgency.
-Chief Executive 0 Approval of expenditure over £100,000 and not exceeding £500,000 Managers reporting direct to Level 0 1 Approval of expenditure over £100,000 and not exceeding £500,000.
-Officers reporting to Level 1 2 Approval of expenditure over £50,000 and not exceeding £100,000.
-Officers reporting to Level 2 3 Approval of expenditure over £1,000 and not exceeding £50,000.
-Officers reporting to Level 3 and/or 4 4 and/or 5 Approval of expenditure not exceeding £1,000.
-Exemptions / variation in relation to Contract Procedure Rules Monitoring Officer / Section 151 Officer Approval of requests for exemption / variation to the Contract Procedure Rules for contracts valued over £100,000 but not exceeding EU procurement thresholds.
+£500,000 and signing of contracts for urgent special educational needs or urgent social care. (b) Approval to terminate contracts early with a value not exceeding £500,000. (c) Approval to extend contracts where the original contract value does not exceed £500,000 and within the original terms and advertised scope of the contract. (d) Authorisation and signing of letters of intent committing the Council to expenditure not in excess of £500,000.
+1 (a) Signing of contracts (not under seal) up to but not exceeding £500,000 and signing of contracts for urgent special educational needs or urgent social care. (b) Approval to terminate contracts early with a value not exceeding £500,000. (c) Approval to extend contracts where the original contract value does not exceed £500,000 and within the original terms and advertised scope of the contract. (d) Authorisation and signing of letters of intent committing the Council to expenditure not in excess of £500,000.
+Authorisation of expenditure over £500,000 in conjunction only with the exercise of the Chief Executive's delegated authority in cases of urgency.
+0 Approval of expenditure over £100,000 and not exceeding £500,000 1 Approval of expenditure over £100,000 and not exceeding £500,000.
+2 Approval of expenditure over £50,000 and not exceeding £100,000.
+3 Approval of expenditure over £1,000 and not exceeding £50,000.
+Approval of expenditure not exceeding £1,000. on in relation t o Contract Procedure Rules Approval of requests for exemption / variation to the Contract Procedure Rules for contracts valued over £100,000 but not exceeding EU procurement thresholds.
+0 1 2 3 4 and/or 5

-Chief Executive and 0 Approval of requests for exemptions to the Contract other Chief Officers Procedure Rules for contracts with a value not in excess of £100,000.
+Chief Executive and other Chief Officers 0 Approval of requests for exemptions to the Contract Procedure Rules for contracts with a value not in excess of £100,000.
 Procurement Tender Evaluation Models Officer responsible Authorisation of procurement tender evaluation models for for contracts with a value not exceeding £100,000.
 Procurement Chief Executive and 0 Authorisation of procurement tender evaluation models Other Chief Officers for contracts with a value in excess of £100,000.